kexiZeroing/FE-Learning-notes/knowledge/http/cors.md

 A web application executes a cross-origin HTTP request when it requests a resource that has a different origin (domain, protocol, or port) from its own.
 For security reasons, browsers restrict cross-origin HTTP requests initiated from scripts.
 For example, **XMLHttpRequest and the Fetch API follow the same-origin policy**.
 This means that a web application using those APIs can only request resources from the same origin unless the response from other origins includes the right CORS headers.

 ### Overview
 CORS works by adding new HTTP headers that let servers describe which origins are permitted to read that information from a web browser.
-(If Site A requests a page from Site B, **the browser will actually fetch the requested page on the network level and check if the response headers list Site A as a permitted requester domain**.)
-Additionally, for HTTP request methods other than GET, or POST with certain MIME types, the specification mandates that browsers **"preflight"** the request, soliciting supported methods from the server with the HTTP OPTIONS request method, and then, upon "approval" from the server, sending the actual request.
+(If *Site A* requests a page from *Site B*, **the browser will actually fetch the requested page on the network level and check if the response headers list *Site A* as a permitted requester domain**.)
+Additionally, for HTTP request methods other than `GET`, or `POST` with certain MIME types, the specification mandates that browsers **"preflight"** the request, soliciting supported methods from the server with the HTTP `OPTIONS` request method, and then, upon "approval" from the server, sending the actual request.
 Servers can also inform clients whether "credentials" (such as Cookies and HTTP Authentication) should be sent with requests.

 ### Simple requests
 Simple requests don’t trigger a CORS preflight.
 It should meet all the following conditions: